 VirtualDocumentRoot /var/www/blog

-Redirect permanent / http://www.theodorenguyen-cao.com/
+Redirect permanent / https://www.theodorenguyen-cao.com/

 ErrorLog /var/log/apache2/wp-error.log